Infinite-FDU/OptiPrompt/README.md

 ### Enhance Your Conversations

-Custom instructions provide a powerful way to tailor your interactions with the Infinit FDU Chatbot.
+Custom instructions provide a powerful way to tailor your interactions with the OptiPrompt.
 Whether you want to fine-tune responses, shape the conversation, or achieve specific outcomes, your instructions serve as a valuable resource for persistent memory and guidance.

 Harness the potential of custom instructions to create more meaningful and personalized conversations with the chatbot, making it a truly adaptable assistant that understands your unique requirements.